 Incorporation can be easier and less expensive than you may.
 Your lawyer and accountant can help you become incorporated.

 Should I Become Incorporated?

 There are many benefits to incorporation but you need all the facts before you can decide if it’s right for you.
-It is critical to discuss incorporation with your accountant and your lawyer before you make a decision.
+It is critical to discuss incorporation with an accountant.

 Currently, here are some of the key advantages to incorporation:

 - You open up more employment opportunities.
 Some employers will only work with incorporated contractors, as they want to see a commitment to contracting professionally for the foreseeable future.
 It also spares them involvement with your CPP and EI premiums.

 - You can save money on taxes.
 Depending on your province of residence, as a corporation your tax rate can go down as low as 11%.
 In contrast, personal income tax rates range from the 30% range to the high 40% range, again depending on where you live.